LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

 `RADIUSS Shared CI <https://github.com/LLNL/radiuss-shared-ci>`_ project.
 Create a branch there, add the job entry, and create a pull request.

+A spec containing the compiler and version information for the machine must exist in the `RADIUSS Spack Configs project <https://github.com/LLNL/radiuss-spack-configs>`_.
+If it does not exist there, create a branch, add the spec entry, and create a pull request.
+After the PR is merged, update the RADIUSS Spack Configs submodule in RAJA to be able to run it in GitLab CI.

 Modifying a configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To change an existing configuration, change the corresponding spec item, such as the compiler version, or cuda version in the appropriate ``RAJA/.gitlab/<MACHINE>-build-and-test-extra.yml`` file.
-Make sure to also modify the job label accordingly.
+To change an existing configuration, change the relevant information in the configuration, such variant(s) or target compute architecture, in the appropriate ``RAJA/.gitlab/<MACHINE>-build-and-test-extra.yml`` file.
+Make sure to also modify the job label, so it is descriptive of the configuration.

 To modify a shared configuration, it must be changed in the appropriate ``<MACHINE>-build-and-test.yml`` file in the